 vi.
 Separate Stream Designations.
-Designated donations will not be added to the Community Impact Fund for allocation.
+UWHC also raises designated funds that may provide additional funds for your organization.
+If a donor designates to a funded partner, 100% of the donor designations support that organization.
+Designated donations are separate than Community Impact Fund allocations.
+Visit liveunitedhc.org/accountability for more information.
 Funded Community Partner agencies will be notified in February, and again in May, about donor designations from UWHC campaign.
 UWHC expects that these donations will be acknowledged by the agency with a letter to the donor.
 The acknowledgement letter should not include the donated amount.
 The UWHC donor is not to be added to the agency's donor list.
 Designated contributions will be considered separate stream designation as indicated by the donor to specific programs.